red-tux/ldif_convert/Readme.md

 attempt to load the full LDIF into memory, thus allowing this to be used on masstive exports.
 This is not a purely LDIF approach, or a purely textual approach, but a combination of the two.

+By defualt the script loads "settings.yml" as its settings file, however a differnt file can be specified on the command line.

 The work done by the script is managed via the settings.yml file.

 This is a sample file: